bmulaw/artistTopTenSongs/README.md

 More directions to be provided but for now:

-run app.py in server folder
+1. run app.py in server folder

-in localhost:5000 link above, add "/" and the name of the artist you like.
+2. in localhost:5000 link in web browser, add "/" and the name of the artist you like (space is ok).

-page will render the top 10 most popular songs by the artist and each song's sample!
+3. page will render the top 10 most popular songs by the artist and each song's sample!

-#### credits:
+### credits:

 #### Bernard Mulaw (Software Engineer),